MNSCrux/MNSCrux/README.md

+### About Me 👋
-### Hi there 👋 I am Crux.
+I am Crux.
 An aspiring Software Dev that's trying to get his 10,000 hours of programming in to master the fundmanetals.
 🔭 I’m currently working on a Machine Learning Project that involves predicting outcomes of a game economy 🌱 I’m currently learning Machine Learning and PHP/Laravel 🤔 I’m looking for help with learning Machine Learning